 Here’s a happy thought.
 As a post-menopausal woman, I’ve now waved goodbye to 40 years of periods.
 That’s four decades of discomfort, expense, and—cringe!—the occasional disaster with a white skirt and an unpredictable cycle.
 So long PMT.
 Farewell, stomach cramps.
 Adios the drain on my purse caused by the £5,000 spent in my lifetime on sanitary items.

 Just a century ago, women went through ‘the change’ towards the end of their lives.
-Today the average age of menopause is the same but we’re living longer.
-With better self-care, healthy food, moderate exercise and the energy to carry on learning new skills, we could be done with periods and still have half our lives left to enjoy.
+Women were taught to fear the stages of menopause thanks to well-publicized and unpleasant menopause symptoms the milestone can bring—from night sweats to hot flushes and reduced sex drive to vaginal dryness.
+Today the average age of menopause is the same but we’re living longer and menopause does not signal the end of life—or even life as we know it.
+With better self-care, good sleep hygiene, healthy food, moderate exercise, and the energy to carry on learning new skills (take a look at our list of hobbies for women if you need more inspiration), we could be done with periods and still have half our lives left to enjoy.

 "Yes, your entire pelvic floor crumbles and you get f***ing hot and no one cares," says Kristin, "but then you’re free, no longer a slave, no longer a machine with parts.
 You’re just a person."